Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates: Results and Discussion

 This alignment of the inner CNOTs correlates with a split in performance but is not causative.
 If the inner CNOTs increased the occurrence of the logical operator they align with then increasing total circuit depth to enable interspersing of the alignment of all four gates should symmetrise the unrotated code's performance.
-This did not occur, as shown in Appendix Fig. \ref{appendix_figure_ nonparallelCNOTs}.
+This did not occur, as shown in Fig. \ref{appendix_figure_ nonparallelCNOTs}.
 Further investigation was outside the scope of this paper, especially as the unrotated code did not outperform the rotated even when leveraging this effect (see Section \ref{subsection: results footprints}).

 Usually the worst-case code sets the overall threshold \cite{Stephens2013}, and unless preserving a known Pauli eigenstate, which has limited utility, the CNOT order cannot be chosen to achieve the best-case performance of the unrotated code.
 Subsequent comparisons hence use an ordering which shows the aforementioned marginal increase in performance but is a worst-case unrotated code for the memory type, featuring a CNOT ordering unfavourable to the preserved state.
 We will refer to this simply as the unrotated code.
-For specificity we are reporting $p_L$ results for memory Z. The orders are rotated order 32013021 and unrotated order 10231203 ($X_L$-aligned inner CNOTs).
-However, these results reproduce for memory X (see appendix figures \ref{appendix_figure_rotated_all_ords} and \ref{appendix_figure_unrotated_all_ords}) so the exact choice of valid CNOT orders with a worst-case unrotated order is arbitrary.
+For specificity we are reporting $p_L$ results for memory Z and the CNOT orders are 32013021 for the rotated code and 10231203 ($X_L$-aligned inner CNOTs) for the unrotated.
+However, these results reproduce for memory X when also using a worst-case unrotated CNOT ordering (see figures \ref{appendix_figure_rotated_all_ords} and \ref{appendix_figure_unrotated_all_ords}) so the choice of valid CNOT orders is arbitrary.